Course Content and Outcome Guide for LIB 101

 - Special Fee:

 Course DescriptionIntroduces the research process and essential research skills to find, select and cite the best information.
 Teaches identification of research topics, planning and carrying out the research process, and to identify and cite preferred sources of credible information.
-Prerequisite: Placement into WR 115.
+Prerequisites: Placement into WR 115.
 Audit available.

 Addendum to Course Description